 Pacific Oil and Gas

 In the upstream sector, PO&G’s activities are concentrated on the exploration and production of oil and gas in Indonesia.
-Its midstream and downstream operations include a LNG receiving terminal and a Combined Cycle Gas Turbine (CCGT) power plant in China.
-For continued growth, it is in the process of developing gas-fired power plants in China, coal-fired power plants in Indonesia and a LNG export facility in Canada.
+Its midstream and downstream operations include a liquefied natural gas (LNG) receiving terminal and a combined cycle gas turbine (CCGT) power plant in China.
+For continued growth, it is in the process of developing gas-fired power plants & LNG receiving terminals in China, and an LNG export facility in Canada.

-- Xiamen CCGT Power Plant (780 MW in operation)
+- Xiamen CCGT Power Plant - 780 MW (In operation)

 - Kisaran Block - Exploration work completed

 - MNK Kisaran PSC - Onshore unconventional oil and gas exploration block

 - Jambi Merang Block (producing 120 BBTUD Gas; 6,000 BPD Gas)

 In Canada, PO&G Woodfibre LNG Project is a mid-scale natural gas liquefaction and export facility located at a former pulp mill site in Squamish, British Columbia, about 70km northeast of Vancouver.
 The project has received approval from the Government of Canada to export LNG over a period of 40 years.
 The project has received environmental approvals from the provincial and federal governments as well as the local First Nation.